 Pierre-Marie De Leener.
-Mr. De Leener joined PPG in January 2008 and currently serves as Executive Vice President.
+Mr. De Leener joined PPG in January 2008 and served as Executive Vice President until October 31, 2012 when he left the Company.
 Until September 1, 2011, he was based at the Company's European headquarters in Rolle, Switzerland.
 Pursuant to a July 2008 agreement with PPG, Mr. De Leener and PPG agreed to the following compensatory arrangement: